 PROCEDURE INSTITUTION WILL FOLLOW FOR STALKING EVIDENTIARY STANDARD SANCTIONS Institution will assess immediate safety needs of Complainant.
 Institution will promptly discuss supportive measures with the Complainant, consider the Complainant's wishes regarding supportive measures, inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the Complainant the process for filing a formal complaint.
 Institution will assist the Complainant with contacting local police if complainant requests and provide the Complainant contact with information for local police department.
 Institution will provide written instructions on how to apply for a protective order.
 Institution will provide written information to the Complainant on how to preserve evidence.
-Institution will assess need to implement interim or long-term protective measures to protect the Complainant, if appropriate.
-Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if doomed appropriate. standard.
+Institution will assess need to implement interimor long-term protective measures to protect the Complainant, if appropriate.
+Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if The preponderance of the evidence standard.
 Personal and verbal counseling by supervisor.
 Write-up documenting the incident and warning that such infraction in the future will not be tolerated, and a future infraction may result in termination of employment.
 Suspension without pay.
 Mandatory referral to the Employee Assistance Program.
 A Performance Improvement Plan may be issued to the employee.
 The College may non-renew the contract of a faculty or staff employee.
 The College may dismiss the employee. deemed appropriate.
-PROCEDURE INSTITUTION WILL FOLLOW FOR DATING EVIDENTIARY SANCTIONS VIOLENCE STANDARD Institution will assess immediate safety needs of Complainant.
+PROCEDURE INSTITUTION WILL FOLLOW FOR DATING EVIDENTIARY SANCTIONS Institution will assess immediate safety needs of Complainant.
 Institution will promptly discuss supportive measures with the Complainant, consider the Complainant's wishes regarding supportive measures, inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the Complainant the process for filing a formal complaint.
 Institution will assist the Complainant with contacting local police if complainant requests and provide the Complainant contact with information for local police department.
 Institution will provide written instructions on how to apply for a protective order.
+Institution will provide written information to the Complainant on how to preserve evidence.
 Institution will assess need to implement interim or long-term protective measures to protect the Complainant, if appropriate.
-Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate. standard Personal and verbal counseling by supervisor.
+Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
+The preponderance of the evidence standard Personal and verbal counseling by supervisor.
 Write-up documenting the incident and warning that such infraction in the future will not be tolerated, and a future infraction may result in termination of employment.
 Suspension without pay.
 Mandatory referral to the Employee Assistance Program.
 A Performance Improvement Plan may be issued to the employee.
 The College may non-renew the contract of a faculty or staff employee.
 The College may dismiss the employee.